George Bernard Shaw once said that “the single biggest problem in communication is the illusion that it has taken place”.

 However, it is not that bad.
 In fact, things look optimistic since there is a solution to each of these problems.

-At Codica, we work 100% remotely, which means we know the most widespread issues related to remote team management.
-We have found solutions to all these issues, and we would like to share our experience with you.
+At Codica, we work 100% remotely, and of course we know the most widespread issues related to remote team management.
+Since our team was named one of top software development companies in Eastern Europe, we have found solutions to all these issues, and we would like to share our experience with you.

 So what can you do to enhance collaboration with your software development team?